qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - i please add dark theme for client in re get a
 - good email app just i not founding or there not dark theme
 - is there anyway to get a dark theme
-- so when should we expect a dark theme in tbsp
+- when can we expect a dark theme for this program
 - is there a dark theme available
 - great but a dark theme would be appreciated
 - still no dark theme a dark theme would be lovely good customer service problem solved love it no ads to
 - best one no ads dark theme please
 - is there a dark theme available for the app
 - great app any plans for a dark theme
-- it really needs a dark theme tbsp
+- it really needs a dark theme mode
-- i love the dark theme in is of and am looking for an email app that utilizes it well it would be great if edison would add a dark theme in us edit
+- i love the dark theme in is of and am looking for an email app that utilizes it well it would be great if edison would add a dark theme
-- tbsp if possible would you please add dark theme
+- if possible would you please add dark theme
 - id love to see a dark theme for this app
 - are you planning on adding dark theme
 - almost perfect all that is missing is a dark theme update love the dark theme
 - i i downloaded your email app and i did not get the dark theme in by get
 - a dark mode would be nice other than that great app
 - best email app but want dark mode option
-- dark mode would be a great feature in tbsp
+- dark mode would be a great feature in app
 - i i just wanted to know if there was a dark mode for the app thanks
 - do you guys have any plans to release a dark mode or dark theme
 - dark mode and this app would be perfect
 - i any plans for the dark mode in us get a of
 - is there a dark mode for this app
-- dark mode tbsp in us cd
-- dark mode in us cd
+- dark mode
-- is there a dark mode in the works in us cd
+- is there a dark mode in the works
-- make a dark mode in us edit
+- make a dark mode
 - implement a dark mode
 - is there a dark mode available or coming
 - the app is great so far is there a dark mode in the works
 - i really want a dark mode for edison
-- is dark mode in the works in us edit
+- is dark mode in the works
 - outlook is reportedly looking into dark mode is mail app will have dark mode with is of when will edison offer this too new in he hot
 - add a dark mode eng but
-- a dark mode would be tbsp in us edit
+- a dark mode would be awesome
 - a star down for not having option of dark mode
-- can we have dark mode tbsp in us put
+- can we have dark mode support
 - when will be dark mode avaiable
 - great app a stars with dark mode
 - do you support dark mode yet
 - how about a dark mode for ios 13
-- is there a dark mode in the works in us edit
+- is there a dark mode in the works
 - many email services are adding dark mode but i'm not switching to them as your app is the best its perfect just add dark mode in it
 - hello when a add dark mode thank you in re get a
 - where can i find the new dark mode feature in the is app